getgud-io/getgud-docs/get-started.md

   5. `Damage` - Whenever a player receives any damage, either from another player, the environment, or the player themselves.
   6. `Heal` - Whenever a player is healed, no matter by whom or how.
   7. `Affect` - Whenever an in-match effect of any kind is applied to the player.
 Examples: crouch, prone, jump, fly, use special ability, boost speed/ammo/shield/health, etc.

-## What Can You Do With Getgud's SDK:

-Getgud's C++ SDK allows you to integrate your game with the GetGud platform.
-Once integrated, you will be able to:

-1. Stream live game data to GetGud's cloud, including in-match actions, in-match reports, and in-match chat messages.\
-2. Send Reports about historical matches to Getgud.
-3. Send (and update) player information to Getgud.

 ## How to start the integration process